Being selected by Québec

 To be selected as a sponsored refugee, a foreign national must be recognized

-abroad by Citizenship and Immigration Canada as a Convention
+abroad by Immigration, Refugees and Citizenship Canada as a Convention

 Refugee Abroad or